Body Psychotherapy North Brisbane

 When you’re overwhelmed by big emotions, when you’re anxious or depressed, you feel it physically as well as mentally.
 Your racing heart, your short breath, that crushing feeling in your chest.

-Body psychotherapy integrates talk therapy with yoga-like poses, movement, breathing and mindfulness to help restore your mental and emotional wellbeing.
+Body psychotherapy integrates talk therapy with movement, breathing, and mindfulness to help restore your mental and emotional wellbeing.
 It is a whole-body approach to feeling better.

 Why work with the body as well as your mind?